 “We had a water problem but now we are happy for the water provision which helped us with drinking water and washing our clothes”.

-Prior to the project, it was not uncommon for people, including school children, to go to the toilet outside, increasing the risk of trachoma.
-However, by improving sanitation facilities and increasing awareness of good hygiene practices, the evaluation found that students were less likely to go to the toilet outside, reducing the risk of trachoma.
-To achieve this, the project supported the construction of separate male and female toilet blocks in three schools, and provided jerrycans and soap for handwashing, mirrors to check face hygiene, as well as cleaning mops and brooms.
+Prior to the project, it was not uncommon for people, including school children, to go to the toilet outside, increasing the risk of Trachoma.
+However, by improving sanitation facilities and increasing awareness of good hygiene practices, the evaluation found that students were less likely to go to the toilet outside.
+To achieve this, the project supported the construction of separate male and female toilet blocks in three schools, and provided jerrycans and soap for hand washing, mirrors to check face hygiene, as well as cleaning mops and brooms.
 The project also supported the establishment of Anti-Trachoma Clubs in school by providing them with educational material.
-A local person highlighted the benefits of the project by explaining how the it “helps us to keep our environmental and personal hygiene of the students as well as the community.”
+A local person highlighted the benefits of the project by explaining how it, “helps us to keep our environmental and personal hygiene of the students as well as the community.”

 This positive outcome did not stop at school children.
-Instead, school children understood and spread messages about the importance of good hygiene and sanitation, from school to their parents.
+Instead, school children understood and spread messages about the importance of good hygiene and sanitation to their parents.
 School children also encouraged their parents to build working toilets and hand washing facilities in their own homes.
-As a result, 92% of households surveyed had a toilet – a significant increase from the baseline figure of 46%.
+As a result, 92 per cent of households surveyed had a toilet – a significant increase from the baseline figure of 46 per cent.

 The improvements in people’s hygiene habits did not go unnoticed by other villages.
-Those outside of the target area of the project not only requested that the project be extended into their neighbourhood, but they also started building toilets themselves, sending a clear message that they too wanted improved water and sanitation.
+Those outside of the project’s target area requested that the project be extended into their neighbourhood and they started building toilets themselves, sending a clear message that they too wanted improved water and sanitation.

-To raise awareness and prevent the spread of trachoma, the CBM project trained female Health Extension Worker (HEW), Water committee members, Anti-Trachoma School Clubs, and hygiene educators.
-As a result, 99% of villagers surveyed said they knew about trachoma, with 89% saying their knowledge of trachoma came from health professionals.
+To raise awareness and prevent the spread of Trachoma, the CBM project trained female Health Extension Worker (HEW), Water committee members, Anti-Trachoma School Clubs, and hygiene educators.
+As a result, 99 per cent of villagers surveyed said they knew about Trachoma, with 89 per cent saying their knowledge of Trachoma came from health professionals.
 Most people also recognised that some combination of face and hand washing and using a latrine, with surgery and/or modern medicine were a good preventative measure.
-Encouragingly, 97% also recognised that untreated trachoma can lead to permanent blindness, indicating that they understand the potential impact of not seeking treatment or reducing risk.
+Encouragingly, 97 per cent also recognised that untreated Trachoma can lead to permanent blindness, indicating that they understand the potential impact of not seeking treatment or reducing risk.

-Overall, the evaluation concluded that the project is making a significant contribution to the reduction of trachoma in the target area.
-Improved hygiene also means that communities are better able to manage the risks of COVID-19.
+Overall, the evaluation concluded that the project made a significant contribution to the reduction of Trachoma in the target area.
+Improved hygiene also meant that communities were better able to manage the risks of Covid-19.

 Back to Stories